Ares259/SportCar/preposal.md

 ## What idea(s) do you have for your final project?

-- To make a sport car that can race with bot
+- To make a sport car that can race with bot, make the desgin of the map a race track, create bot.

 ## If you plan to collaborate with one or two classmates, what are their names?